Magoksa: History

-Magoksa Temple was closed during the turbulent transition period between the Goryeo Dynasty and the Joseon Dynasty.
+Magoksa was closed during the turbulent transition period between the Goryeo dynasty and the Joseon dynasty.
 From then on the temple became a hideout for thieves for about 200 years.
 Finally, in 1172, Ven.
 Jinul (also Chinul or Bojo Guksa) drove out the thieves and renovated the temple with the help of his disciple Ven.
 Su-u.
 Joseon's King Sejo visited the temple and personally wrote the plaque for Yeongsanjeon Hall.
-The king also left behind the palanquin he rode in on his trip to Magoksa Temple.
+The king also left behind the palanquin he rode in on his trip to Magoksa.

-During the Japanese invasion (1592-1597), most of the temple's buildings were burned down.
+During the Japanese invasion (1592–1597), most of the temple's buildings were burned down.
 In 1651 some buildings, Daeungjeon, Yeongsanjeon and Daejeok-gwangjeon, were reconstructed.
-During the period of the Korean Empire (1897-1910), Kim Gu (金九, pen name: Baekbeom) came to Magoksa Temple after escaping from Incheon Prison, and temporarily lived a monastic life under the Dharma name Wonjong.
+During the period of the Korean Empire (1897–1910), Kim Gu (金九, pen name: Baekbeom) came to Magoksa after escaping from Incheon Prison, and temporarily lived a monastic life under the Dharma name Wonjong.
 Kim Gu had been imprisoned after killing a Japanese military officer who had conspired with the murderers of Empress Myeongseong.
 The juniper tree growing in front of Daegwang-bojeon Hall is said to have been planted by Kim Gu himself.